flatironinstitute/nemos/docs/how_to_guide/plot_05_transformer_basis.md

 out = composite_basis.to_transformer().fit_transform(inp)
 ```

-You can also invert the order and call `to_transform` first and set the input shapes after.
+You can also invert the order of operations and call `to_transform` first and then set the input shapes.
 ```{code-cell} ipython3

 trans_bas = composite_basis.to_transformer()